moddedmc-wiki/fabric-modding-wiki/content/9.misc/creating-particles-factories.md

 ```
 Once you are done adding that, your particle code is complete! **But wait!** Don't load up your game yet, as you still need to register your particle using this new particle factory.
 ## Using The New Factory
-In your `ClientModInitializer` class, edit your particle register to something like the following.
+In your `ClientModInitializer` class, edit your particle register to include our new particle factory.
 ```java
 ParticleFactoryRegistry.getInstance().register(<mod id here>.MY_PARTICLE, MyParticle.Factory::new);
 ```